Node.js Signals, Exit Codes, and Graceful Shutdown

 res.status(isHealthy ?
 200 : 503).end();

-The timing depends on your load balancer's health check interval.
-If it checks every 5 seconds, you might want to wait 5-10 seconds after failing the health check before actually closing the server.
-Some teams add an explicit delay:
+The size of that window depends on the load balancer interval.
+If it checks every 5 seconds, you may choose to wait 5-10 seconds after failing the health check before closing the server -

 function shutdown() {